AngularJS: Development history

-In January 2018, a schedule was announced for phasing-out AngularJS: after releasing 1.7.0, the active development on AngularJS would continue till June 30, 2018.
-Afterwards, 1.7 was supported till December 31, 2021 as long-term support.
+In January 2018, a schedule was announced for phasing-out AngularJS: after releasing 1.7.0, the active development on AngularJS would continue until June 30, 2018.
+Afterwards, 1.7 was supported until December 31, 2021 as long-term support.

 Legacy browser support

 Versions 1.3 and later of AngularJS did not support Internet Explorer 8 or earlier.
 While AngularJS 1.2 supported IE8, its team does not.

 Angular and AngularDart

 Subsequent versions of AngularJS are simply called Angular.
 Angular is an incompatible TypeScript-based rewrite of AngularJS.
 Angular 4 was announced on 13 December 2016, skipping 3 to avoid a confusion due to the misalignment of the router package's version which was already distributed as v3.3.0.

 AngularDart works on Dart, which is an object-oriented, class defined, single inheritance programming language using C style syntax, that is different from Angular JS (which uses JavaScript) and Angular 2/ Angular 4 (which uses TypeScript).
 Angular 4 released in March 2017, with the framework's version aligned with the version number of the router it used.
 Angular 5 was released on November 1, 2017.
 Key improvements in Angular 5 include support for progressive Web apps, a build optimizer and improvements related to Material Design.
 Angular 6 was released on 3 May 2018, Angular 7 was released on 18 October 2018, and Angular 8 was released on May 28, 2019.

 Angular follows Semantic Versioning standards, with each major version number indicating potentially breaking changes.
-Angular has pledged to provide 6 months of active support for each major version followed by 12 months of long term support.
+Angular has pledged to provide 6 months of active support for each major version followed by 12 months of long-term support.
 Major releases are bi-yearly with 1 to 3 minor releases for every major release.